Optical calibration laboratory

 ISO17025:2017 compliant calibration validity guidance

-In past times, re-calibration periods used to be stated exactly for each type of instrument, which tended to result in over or under calibration.
+In past times, re-calibration periods used to be stated exactly for each type of instrument.

 Re-calibration periods compliant with ISO17025:2017 are more nuanced, and as described in ILAC-G24, can take into account a variety of factors such as: